approvals/ApprovalTests.cpp/doc/UsingDoctest.md

 The [doctest](https://github.com/onqtam/doctest) test framework works fairly well with Approval Tests.

 Doctest is similar to Catch, but claims to give faster compilation times.

+Approval Tests requires that a file called `doctest.h` is found.

 ### New Project